-First, Ina’s recipe.
-These were so good.
-They weren’t as flaky as Cosmic Cowgirl’s, and I think they were a little moister and sweeter, but they tasted great and the process of making them was less frustrating than I’d anticipated.
+Ina Garten’s rugelach recipe is very good.
+Mine didn’t turn out as flaky as some, and I think they were a little moister and sweeter, but they tasted great and the process of making them was less frustrating than I’d anticipated.
 Luckily cream cheese dough is pretty easy to work with.
 I also liked sweetened dough.
 Some recipes call for sugar only in the filling and the dough is just flour, sugar and cheese.
 This is one of the first rugelach I rolled.
 I got better at it after a while and increased the bake time too.